zopefoundation/ZODB/misc/tour/script.rst

 When we abort a transaction, the data are returned to the state they were in at the start of the transaction.
 This feature of transactions is called "atomicity".
-It is a wildly important feature of transactional databases.
+It's a wildly important feature of transactional databases.

 Without atomicity, recovering from errors is extremely difficult,